faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_pages/download.md

 </script>
 <h1>Download and Installation</h1>

-The latest version of the package can always be obtained from this page (<https://faultdiagnosistoolbox.github.io/>).
+The latest version of the Matlab package can always be obtained from this page (<https://faultdiagnosistoolbox.github.io/>).
 The current version of the toolbox can be found in the zip-archive <a href="/_releases/FaultDiagnosisToolbox_2018-12-09.zip" id="downloadlink">FaultDiagnosisToolbox_2018-12-09.zip</a>
 and the current documentation (also included in the zip file) [documentation](/_releases/user-manual_2018-12-09.pdf).
 The toolbox requires a Matlab v7.6 (R2008a) or later for the object-oriented functionality.
 Main functionality also requires the [Symbolic Toolbox](https://www.mathworks.com/products/symbolic.html) version 7.14 (2012a) or later.

+To install the Python package, use pythons package installation system `pip`.
+See the [python tutorial](/tutorial/python-intro/) for more information on how to install and use the Python toolbox.

 ### References
 If you use this toolbox in your research, please cite